Immigrant advocates urge Mayor Adams to join appeal of ruling that undid NYC noncitizen voting law

 - Oops!Something went wrong.Please try again later.

-Immigration advocates urged Mayor Adams on Monday to join them in asking the state’s highest court to reverse a ruling that struck down a law giving hundreds of thousands of noncitizen New Yorkers the right to vote in local elections.
+NEW YORK — Immigration advocates urged Mayor Eric Adams on Monday to join them in asking the state’s highest court to reverse a ruling that struck down a law giving hundreds of thousands of noncitizen New Yorkers the right to vote in local elections.

 The law was first ruled unconstitutional in June 2022 by Staten Island Supreme Court Justice Ralph Porzio, who found it violated state election laws holding that only U.S. citizens should be allowed to vote.
 The ruling prompted the Adams administration to file an appeal, but the Supreme Court’s appellate division rejected it last month and upheld Porzio’s ruling.